webbuilders-group/silverstripe-cmsuserdocs/README.md

 ```

-If you prefer you may also install manually:
-* Download the module from here https://github.com/webbuilders-group/silverstripe-cmsuserdocs/archive/master.zip
-* Extract the downloaded archive into your site root so that the destination folder is called cmsuserdocs, opening the extracted folder should contain _config.php in the root along with other files/folders
-* Run dev/build?flush=all to regenerate the manifest

 ## Usage
-@TODO
+Documentation will now be visible in the CMS replacing the Help menu item that normally links over to the SilverStripe userdocs for your version.
+That link is still maintained at the bottom of the list of documentation sections in the cms.

+Out of the box the module will display the documentation files that have been bundled into any of your installed modules.
+To configure what is shown in the list of available documentation and other information on how to write doocumentation see the detailed documentation for the [SilverStripe Documentation Viewer Module](https://github.com/silverstripe/silverstripe-docsviewer/blob/master/docs/en/).